rmv102/aodtoptimization/README.md

 # How to get heatmaps from AODT

 Input the python script into your clickhouse database buy putting the script into your folder.
 This script generates a csv file with RU coordinates and creates a heatmap out of the signal strength values.
-Then use an online heatmap generator that accepts csvs (I suggest http://www.heatmapper.ca/geocoordinate/).
+Then use an online heatmap generator that accepts csvs (e.g. http://www.heatmapper.ca/geocoordinate/).
 This tool helps good visuals like this:

 ![image](https://github.com/user-attachments/assets/38e1231a-bd23-4609-97d3-3d42df15d637)